owenBeresford/CatProfileDemo/README.md

 - hygiene: set HTTP headers
 - Add complete code for the nation flags.
 UPDATE: the EU is supported now, and common synonyms for the UK
 - My props for components are passing stateless impure functions, which only modify things in Redux State.

+Urgent need:
+- Better way to manage state in multi text-input item (I have followed what the blogs say, but this is too many re-renders )
+- I want to change CSS approach to have namespaces and be done in modular CSS style (most CSS here was just maximum rush speed)
+- Maybe try to get Mongoose TS types setup now